 Navy SEALs learn a variety of martial arts to become highly efficient hand-to-hand combatants.
 They are encouraged to learn as many styles as they can, but there are a few that are staples in their training.
-For a Navy SEAL, martial arts are integral to their safety and their ability to execute covert missions and deal with enemies in close quarters if need be.
+For a Navy SEAL, martial arts are integral to their safety and their ability to execute covert missions and deal with enemies in close quarters.
 This is why SEALs only focus on the most effective martial arts.

 Video of the Day